ApplicationFlight/FlightSimulatorApp/README.md

 ### Compiling and Running

-1. Download the project and oppen it in Visual Studio (we used theversion 2019  16.3.4).
+1. Download the project and open it in Visual Studio (we used Visual Studio 2019  16.3.4).

 2. Open FG and click on the Fly button.